Ayukha/Playbooks/Apache/Readme.md

-This file shows installation and configuration of Apache webserver using Ansible
+This file shows installation and configuration of Apache webserver using Ansible:

 To run: